bcspragu/flic-linux-hci-rust-client/README.md

 ## TODO

-There's still lots left to do:

 - [ ] Actually try it out (use it in a binary)
-- [ ] Handle unmarshalling for the remaining few events
 - [ ] Update comments to make decent-looking rustdoc output
+- [ ] Add tests for events and stuff
+- [x] Handle unmarshalling for the remaining few events
 - [x] Set up automated testing and stuff with Travis
 - [x] Document the commands and events and stuff with the documentation from the protocol
   - [x] Commands